-Engineers Without Borders – International (EWB-I) is an international association of national EWB/ISF groups whose mission is to facilitate collaboration, exchange of information, and assistance among its member associations that have applied to become part of the association.
+Engineers Without Borders International (EWB-I) is an international association of national EWB/ISF groups.
 EWB-I helps the member groups develop their capacity to assist developing communities in their respective countries.

-The member groups of EWB-I share a similar mission, which is to partner with disadvantaged communities to improve their quality of life through education and implementation of sustainable engineering projects, while promoting global dimensions of experience for engineers, engineering students, and similarly motivated non-engineers.
-EWB-I creates links between like-minded organizations and cuts across national borders.
+The member groups of EWB-I share the mission to partner with disadvantaged communities to improve their quality of life through education and implementation of sustainable engineering projects, while promoting global dimensions of experience for engineers, engineering students, and similarly motivated non-engineers.
+EWB-I creates links between these like-minded organizations and cuts across national borders.

-Projects coordinated by individual EWB/ISF member groups are grassroots and small and are not usually addressed by in-country consulting firms.
-It is a matter of policy that prior to taking on projects, EWB-I member groups make sure that they are not competing with private engineering firms.
+Projects coordinated by individual EWB/ISF member groups are grassroots.
+EWB-I member groups ensure that they are not competing with private engineering firms.

 EWB-I provides a unique platform for its member groups, affiliates, and outside organizations to: